mikeroyal/unrealengine-snap/README.md

 Memory:  16 GB RAM

 Graphics: NVIDIA GTX 1070 or AMD Radeon RX580

+Space: Have 16-20 GB available on your drive.